larammerce/docs/8.x/theme-development/helpers.md

         return $product->is_in_need_list;
     }
 ```
-This function takes the product number and checks if the logged-in user has the given product in their Needlist. `false` will be returned if the user is not logged in.
+This function takes the product number and checks if the logged-in user has the given product in their Need list. `false` will be returned if the user is not logged in.

 Example:
 ```php